DUI School and Alcohol Treatment

 One of the most well-known alcohol education and treatment program in the country is Alcoholics Anonymous, frequently referred to as "A.A."
 There are A.A. chapters in every state of the country and in many local cities.
 In these classes, there is generally an open discussion centered upon the harmful effects of alcohol and consequences of drunk driving.
 Typically, there is open and frank discussion about a person's particular situation, as well as a discussion to help identify symptoms of (and treatments for) alcohol abuse.

-Besides Alcoholics Anonymous, there are other schools and treatment programs designed to help DUI offenders to stop drunk driving, such as Mothers Against Drunk Driving (M.A.D.D.) -- which often partners with organizations to share personal stories of friends or family members who were victims of drunk driving -- and many others.
+Besides Alcoholics Anonymous, there are other schools and treatment programs designed to help DUI offenders to stop drunk driving, such as Mothers Against Drunk Driving (M.A.D.D.).
+M.A.D.D. often partners with organizations to share personal stories of friends or family members who were victims of drunk driving and works to make DUI laws tougher.
 Check with your state's National Highway Safety Commission's website for information and locations of alcohol education and treatment programs in your area.